raphCode/master-thesis-muzero/theory.typ

 ) <fig_exf_example>

 The !exf looks similar to a regular tree in computer science.
-It is accordinly also known as a gametree.
+It is accordinly also known as a !g tree.
 Each !n represents a !dp for a !pl, with the !g starting at the root !n.
 Outgoing edges from a !n are labeled with !as the !pl can choose.
 The leaf !ns are the outcomes of the !g and specify the payoff vectors.